 Our blog gets tons of spam comments, like 50 to 100 every day!
 Fortunately, I don’t have to read them, because Antispam Bee sends them right to my spam folder.
 Occasionally, I pop over there to make sure real comments are getting trashed, and so far Antispam Bee has done an awesome job filtering out the spam from the good stuff.
 Also, I really do love comments, so feel free to say hi!

-Social Pug is a social media sharing plug-in that allows you to create social sharing buttons that integrate beautifully with your website’s design leading to increased social shares.
-The free version of Social Pug allows you to create share buttons for the four biggest social media platforms – Facebook, Twitter, Pinterest, and LinkedIn.
+Mediavine Grow is a social media sharing plug-in that allows you to create social sharing buttons that integrate beautifully with your website’s design leading to increased social shares.
+For $34 per year, you can use share buttons for 10+ social sharing platforms, including Facebook, Twitter, LinkedIn, Mix, and Flipboard.
 You can place the buttons before or after blog posts, or as a floating sidebar.
-We have tried lots of different social sharing buttons, but Social Pug is our current favorite.
-The premium plug-in is $29 a year.
+We have tried lots of different social sharing buttons, but Grow is our current favorite.

 We use the Tiny PNG to compress our images so that our website loads faster without compromising on the quality of our photos.
 Tiny PNG automatically optimizes every photo that we upload to the site.
 Payment for the service depends on how much we use it.
 We can optimize about 100 images a month for free.
 If we go above that, it’s a fraction of a penny per photo.
 Using Tiny PNG has been a huge time saver for us.